oppia/oppia-web-developer-docs/Instructions-for-editing-roles-or-actions.md

 ***

 ### 3. <a name="add_action"></a> ADD ACTION
-3.1 Implement decorator corresponding to this action in domain/action_decorators.py and apply it in necessary places.
+3.1 Implement decorator corresponding to this action in controllers/acl_decorators.py and apply it in necessary places.

 3.2 To make this action work, you have to add this to ROLE_ACTIONS.
 Go to core/domain/role_services.py

 3.3 Search `ACTION_` and add constant variable corresponding to the action.

 3.4 Search `ROLE_ACTIONS` and add the action to the appropriate role (minimum role required to perform this action).

+3.5.
+Implement the tests for the new decorator in controllers/acl_decorators_test.py, in order to check the proper functioning of this decorator.

 ***